-An earlier resurrection of Ragnarök, however, was by Snorri Sturluson, who collected the Völuspá and other stories in his Prose Edda at the start of the 13th century.
+An earlier version of Ragnarök, however, was written by Snorri Sturluson, who collected the Völuspá and other stories in his Prose Edda at the start of the 13th century.
 How, I wonder, did the Christian Snorri feel about the Völuspá?
 Did it sound to him at all like The Book of Revelation?
-Did he start to wonder if maybe it wasn’t so much a sin to believe in the old gods as a burden to believe in the new one?
+Did he start to wonder if maybe it wasn’t so much a sin to believe in the old gods as the same old burden to believe in the new one?

 In this paper I’ll suggest that the epic is full of dire warnings about who we are and what we do.
-From Homer to Dante, from the Völuspá to The Waste Land, we’ve been given the same prophetic vision.
-And we, as humans — with our limited, self-centred nervous systems — have always been unable to stop it.
+From The Odyssey to The Divine Comedy, from the Völuspá to The Waste Land, we’ve been given the same prophetic vision.
+The differences between the Greeks and the Norse aren't that great, because despite democratic councils — the agora or the Allthing — we’ve all been unable to divert the catastrophe.
+Perhaps it’s because we’re only human, only apes that have learned to philosophize.
+We still hoard and fight, like monkeys on the Congo.
+We’re still bound by our limited, self-centred nervous systems.
 After two World Wars and countless scientific facts about the degradation of our environment, we’re still stocking arms and slipping, inch by inch, back into the primal muck.